tiarno/odspdfcrop/README.md

 odspdfcrop
 ==========

-Splits, renames, and crops PDF files generated from SAS ODS PDF destination.
+Splits, renames, and crops PDF files generated from ODS PDF destination.

-Needs work to add command line options and more testing.
+Expects a directory of pdf output files.
+Changes the files in-place.